Claremont McKenna College

 What is Global Citizen Year?

 Not everyone is ready or willing to go to college straight after graduation.
 If you’re looking to grow, explore, and get to know yourself and world better before sitting in a classroom for another four years, then the Global Citizen Year is a great program for you.
 This eight-month global immersion and leadership development program gives you an opportunity to live in Brazil, Ecuador, India, or Senegal.
 There, you’ll live with a host family and apprentice to a local organization committed to education, health, or the environment.
 CMC gladly grants admitted students a one year deferral to participate in Global Citizen Year, as they believe this experience helps students develop vital skills and perspectives to become the changemakers that their college and the world desperately need.
-Although CMC is partners with Global Citizen Year, the applications are separate.
+Although CMC is partnered with Global Citizen Year, the applications are separate.
 If you’re interested, check out the application.